 Cpt.
 Darryl Wilson received an award Tuesday in Montgomery for …

-Here's a timeline of when search and rescue crews first started looking for the four small children:
+Here's a recap of the Tragedy in the Bayou, starting when search and rescue crews first started looking for the four small children:

 Tuesday night, January 8, 2008, investigators announce an all out search of the waters off Dauphin Island.